 - insulin or diabetes medication you take by mouth;

-- seizure medications such as carbamazepine (Carbatrol, Tegretol), phenobarbital (Luminal, Solfoton), or phenytoin (Dilantin).
+- seizure medication such as carbamazepine (Carbatrol, Equetro, Tegretol) or phenobarbital (Luminal, Solfoton).

 This list is not complete and there are many other medicines that can interact with nelfinavir.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.
 Keep a list with you of all the medicines you use and show this list to any doctor or other healthcare provider who treats you.